Fast-Trips/fast-trips/doc/source/howitworks.rst

 Either post-assignment via parameter in config_ft.txt in the fasttrips section: "create_skims = True"; or on the unassigned network (i.e. on the service schedule as per input files) via running Run.run_fasttrips_skimming().

-In both cases, fasttrips needs the the options listed in the following subsection.
+In both cases, fasttrips needs a csv file specifying the variables listed in the following subsection.

 Skimming parameters